Vengeance110703/GST-Portal-Crawler/README.md

 This is a python program to fetch all GST related information from the official GST Portal (https://services.gst.gov.in/services/searchtp) using the GSTIN of a business.

-Built using Selenium - for web scraping and OpenAI Whisper model - for solving audio captchas
+Built using Selenium - web automation and OpenAI Whisper model - solving audio captchas